ladjs/superagent/docs/index.md

 ## Compression

-  The Node client supports compressed responses, best of all, you don't have to do anything!
+  The node client supports compressed responses, best of all, you don't have to do anything!
 It just works.

+## Buffering responses

+  To force buffering of response bodies as `res.text` you may invoke `req.buffer()`.
+To undo the default of buffering for text responses such as "text/plain", "text/html" etc you may invoke `req.buffer(false)`.